-CCSD board resumes process to discharge superintendent
+CCSD board resumes superintendent hearing

 FARMINGTON — The Central Consolidated School District Board of Education continued the discharge hearing for Superintendent Don Levinski last week.